 The Honors College at Rutgers University–Newark is a hub for excellence in education, undergraduate research, and applied learning at one of the nation’s premier urban public research universities.
-We have a diverse cohort of 200 students, most of them commuters, who are looking for a small 'college within a college' that they can call home.
+We have a diverse cohort of over 150 students, most of them commuters, who are looking for a small 'college within a college' that they can call home.

 During this time of remote instruction and adjust to rapidly changing circumstances, our staff will be available both by phone and email during our regular office hours 8am-4pm.
 As we have updates, we will be sending them through Blackboard and RUN4Success.
 Below is our contact information.
 If you have any questions, please do not hesitate to get in touch.